Vegan Dutch Apple Pie

-When your pastry dough is done, you’ll need to put it in the fridge to chill for around 30 minutes.
-This will make it more “sturdy” and easier to roll.
+When your pastry dough is done, wrap it in plastic wrap or place it in an airtight container and put it in the fridge to chill for 30 minutes.
+This will help it to hold its shape while baking and prevent it from shrinking.

-Once the dough has chilled for 30 minutes, remove it from the fridge and knead it lightly.
-This will help bring it back to room temperature and prevent cracks from forming when you roll it.
+Once the dough has chilled for 30 minutes, remove it from the fridge and gently press it in your hands to get rid of any cracks or crumbly bits.

-Roll the dough out to fit an 9-inch pie dish, then flute the edges using your fingers.
+Roll the dough out to fit a 9-inch pie or tart tin, cut off any excess with some scissors, then flute the edges using your fingers.
 I used a tart/flan tin to make this part easier.